 Each of the martial arts focuses on different techniques.
 Some forms of the sport are centered around leg techniques, while others concentrate on grappling, chokeholds, joint locks and throws.
 Regardless of a student’s skill level, he or she has an opportunity to study any of the various martial arts disciplines.

 One of the most common reasons to join a martial arts class is to acquire self-defense skills.
 No matter on which martial arts discipline a student focuses, invaluable self-defense techniques are learned.
-The student knows how to anticipate dangers and develop an awareness of immediate surroundings.
+The student knows how to anticipate dangers and develop an agility and awareness of immediate surroundings.

 A martial arts student who increases awareness of her surroundings averts danger, thereby avoiding a physical fight.
 Nevertheless, mastering self-defense tactics gives children the confidence to stand up to school-aged bullies and adults the skills to fight off attackers on the street.